 The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
 There are no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
-There are no known archaeological sites or NRHP listed/eligible historic properties within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-04037 is located.
-The closest freshwater body is approximately 0.29 miles northeast of the project area.
-The construction of public roads and residential structures/agricultural infrastructure has minimally impacted the surrounding terrain.
+There are no known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-01423 is located.
+The closest freshwater body is approximately 0.03 miles west of the project area.
+The construction of public roads and agricultural infrastructure has minimally impacted the surrounding terrain.
+Therefore, no historic properties will be affected by the proposed project activities.